-It is for these precise reasons that our coffee importer and buying collective, Cooperative Coffees, took preemptive action earlier this year to set our own base price which is over double the current market price and surpasses the Fairtrade Certified base price as well.
+It is for these precise reasons that our coffee importer and buying collective, Cooperative Coffees, took preemptive action in early 2018 to set our own base price which is over double the current market price and surpasses the Fairtrade Certified base price as well.
 For Equator, coffee sourcing is about mutually beneficial partnerships where the farmer gets more of what he or she deserves - which includes a long-term buyer, cooperative trade, and transparent business.

-Coffee pricing is a long and complicated story...one that you need a degree in macroeconomics to fully understand!
-It's traded on the NY Stock Exchange and like any commodity traded on the stock market, the price is mostly determined by forces far outside the scope and control of the people purchasing the actual coffee beans (a.k.a. roasters as well as the consumer) and even farther from those who produce them (a.k.a. farmers)...notwithstanding the fact that these two groups are arguably the ones whose daily lives are most affected by it!
-As producer relations manager, Monika Firl puts it, "these 'mysterious mechanisms' of a distant [stock market price] have only become increasingly decoupled from the day-to-day realities and the needs of the majority of some 25 million farmers and workers around the world, who depend on coffee for their economic survival.
+Coffee pricing is a long and complicated story.
+It's traded on the NY Stock Exchange, and like any commodity traded on the stock market, the price is mostly determined by forces far outside the scope and control of the people purchasing the actual coffee beans (a.k.a. roasters) and even farther from those who produce them (a.k.a. farmers)...notwithstanding the fact that these two groups are arguably the ones whose daily lives are most affected by it.
+As producer relations manager of Coop Coffees, Monika Firl, puts it, "these 'mysterious mechanisms' of a distant [stock market price] have only become increasingly decoupled from the day-to-day realities and the needs of the majority of some 25 million farmers and workers around the world, who depend on coffee for their economic survival.
 And from a farmer’s perspective, the direction things are headed is not very encouraging."

-When the market price of coffee tanks, like it currently has, farmers' incomes don't cover the costs of production (not to mention the cost of living).
+When the market price of coffee takes a hit, farmers' incomes don't cover the costs of production (not to mention the cost of living).
 Farmers are forced to take tremendous risk, going into deep debt in order to get their product out while holding on to hope that higher prices next harvest will off-set the loss.
-But history shows that all too often, the impact of debt for small-scale farmers is a deep and daunting hole that takes years to climb out of.

-Paying high when prices tank is still better business and great coffee can still change the world.
+Paying high when prices tank is still better business and great coffee can change the world.